cloudfoundry/diego-windows-release/README.md

 ![enable features script](https://github.com/cloudfoundry-incubator/diego-windows-msi/blob/master/README_images/enable_features.png)

 1. Either [build the MSI](https://github.com/cloudfoundry-incubator/diego-windows-msi#building-the-msi)
-   or download one from [the S3 bucket](https://s3.amazonaws.com/diego-windows-msi/).
+   or download one from [the github release page](https://github.com/pivotal-cf/diego-windows-msi/releases).
    Copy it onto the instance, and follow the instructions to [install the MSI](https://github.com/cloudfoundry-incubator/diego-windows-msi#installing-the-msi).
   - The CONTAINERIZER_USERNAME is "Administrator"